- Date : 12/05/2020

 Gold loans help you get financial aid at times of emergency.
 Avoid these commonly made mistakes when applying for one.

 In India, gold is not only considered auspicious, but it is also a reserve for a rainy day.
-With Indians increasingly resorting to gold loans in times of financial emergencies, the organised gold loan market in India is estimated to grow to Rs.
-3,101 billion by 2020 at a CAGR of 13.7 per cent.
+Indians prefer gold investment as it is a hedge against traditional investment options and is a risk diversifier.
+With many increasingly resorting to gold loans in times of financial emergencies, the organised gold loan market in India is estimated to grow to Rs.
+4,617 billion by 2022 at a CAGR of 13.4%.
 While gold loans are easily available and widely advertised today, it is easy to falter while applying for one.
 Here are top five mistakes to avoid while making a gold loan application.

 1. Not assessing the credibility of the lender:

 When you take a gold loan, you essentially pledge your gold to a lender for an amount based on its valuation.
 As an asset-backed loan, your gold remains with the lender until complete repayment.
 Check the credibility of the lender and make comparisons on lenders online.
 You can use the services of web aggregators to compare lenders on factors such as the annual interest rate and processing fees.

 2. Not checking out enough options:

 There are various lenders willing to give you a gold loan today and each one has a different proposition for borrowers.
 While checking out gold loan options, it is wise to check all options before making a final choice.
 Almost every lender has a competitive and attractive gold loan proposal; ensure you read through the fine print before you select the lender of your choice.
 As a borrower, you may want to make research your primary selection tool.
 Speak to as many lenders as you can and compare their offerings based on the rate of interest and Loan to Value ratio (LTV), and arrive at a shortlist.
 You can then make a final choice based on the best offer depending on your requirement.